mniepert/mmkb/README.md

 [Download the numerical data for FB15k entities.](numTriples_FB15k.txt)

 (2) The second data set consists of a set of images associated with each of the entities in the FB15k knowledge graph.
-For now, we provide a list of URLs that can be downloaded with a wget type application.
+For now, we provide a list of URLs that can be downloaded with a [script](download-images.py) which also scales the images (thanks to https://github.com/jrieke).
 We also provide the links of the Freebase IDs to their image URLs.
 The paper describing the data set, possible visual queries, and a method for answering these queries are introduced in the following paper.

 https://arxiv.org/abs/1709.02314